j6nca/notes/docs/food/reviews/index.md

 ## Map

-I enjoy measuring and recording my own data day-to-day, here is a map of all tracking all those places:
+I'm a data hoarder, so here is a map of all tracking all those places (I'll try to keep it up-to-date):

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1NR-pbPHQSmeQwVRv62w4s1GTbKFDNtY&ehbc=2E312F" width="640" height="480"></iframe>